Panagia Episkopi: History

 An origin myth relates that an icon from a chapel dug into a nearby cliff, repeatedly vanished without any observable cause, to be found on a volcanic hill, the site of the current chapel.
-The faithful took this as a sign that the icon did not want to remain in the underground chapel, and wanted to be placed in a free-standing church.
+The faithful took this as a sign that the icon did not wish to remain in the underground chapel, and wanted to be placed in a free-standing church.

 In 1701 a further legend was recorded, relating that the Byzantine Emperor Alexios I Komnenos (1048–1118) presented the Church with a deed to the entire land outside the former villages of Gonia and Pyrgos Kallistis up to the top of the highest mountain of the island.
 According to the legend, his wife Irene Doukaina also donated a large sum of money.
 A decree in the form of a Chrysobull was attached to the deeds, with a picture of the church on the seal.
 No such deed or seal has been found to date.

 There is a demonstrable reference to Emperor Alexios in the now largely destroyed inscription Ἀλέξιος ἐν Χῶ τῶ Θῶ αὐτοκράτωρ Ρωμαίων ὁ Κομνινὸς καì πιστὸς βασιλεύς (Alexios in Christ the God [faithful], autokrator of the Romans, the Komnenos and pious basileus) over the inside of the main entrance.
 There is also a fresco with a portrait of the Emperor, which dates from the 16th century and is hence not contemporary, and is moreover badly damaged.
 There is a debate in the literature about whether the Alexios in question might not be Alexios II Komnenos, who ruled from 1180 until 1183.
 The motifs in the marble intarsia provide some support for this theory, particularly the representation of birds and the frequent use of crosses are typical of illustrated manuscripts from the time of Alexios II.
 Evidence to the contrary comes from the fact that Alexios I demonstrably pursued a program of church building, and that neighbouring islands have churches that have been dated to the time of his rule.
 Therefore, the foundation of the church before the emperor's death in 1118 is not excluded; various local texts that specify exact dates, are from the 19th century and probably have no factual basis.

 The recorded history of the church begins in 1207, when the island of Santorini became part of the Duchy of the Archipelago, controlled by the Venetian Republic, following the Fourth Crusade.
-The Venetians drove the Orthodox bishop from the island and put a Roman Catholic bishop in his place.
-The Panagia Episkopi was named as the seat of the displaced bishop in this context.
+The Venetians expelled the Orthodox bishop from the island and installed a Roman Catholic bishop in his place.
+The Panagia Episkopi was proclaimed as the seat of the displaced bishop in this context.
 While his Latin replacement took a seat in Skaros at the edge of the crater, a Latin altar was erected next to the Orthodox one at Panagia Episkopi.